 The Williamson Brooch

-Dr. John Williamson was a Canadian geologist famous for establishing the Williamson diamond mine in Tanganyika (present-day Tanzania).
-This rare pink diamond had been unearthed in Williamson’s mine the month before the wedding of Princess Elizabeth and Prince Philip, to whom he presented the diamond as a wedding present.
+The brooch’s exquisite pink diamond was given to then-Princess Elizabeth as a wedding gift from Dr. John Williamson.
+The good doctor was a Canadian geologist famous for establishing the Williamson diamond mine in Tanganyika (present-day Tanzania).
+This rare pink diamond had been unearthed in Williamson’s mine the month before the princess’ royal wedding in 1947.

 Dorset Bow Brooch

 This brooch was presented to the newly-married Queen Mary, at the time the Duchess of York.
 It was given by the County of Dorset, for whom it is named.

 The Kensington Bow Brooch

 Another of Queen Mary’s famous pieces is the Kensington Brooch, a wedding gift from the people of Kensington.